Mountmellick: Sport

-Mountmellick is a town rich in sporting activity.
 Mountmellick GAA is the town's club for Gaelic football and hurling, while other nearby Gaelic games clubs are The Rock GAA and Kilcavan.

+Sarsfields Ladies football club is the town's club for Ladies gaelic football.

+Mountmellick Athletic Club, an athletics club based in the town, was accepting new members as of January 2020, but was reportedly "not active" by mid-2021.

 Transport

+Road

+Mountmellick is on the N80 national secondary road, and also the R422 and R423 regional roads.

 Bus

 Mountmellick is served by Bus Éireann as part of its route between Athlone and Waterford, with three daily services in each direction.
 It is also on the local Townlink route, with daily connections to Portlaoise and Tullamore.

 Rail

 Mountmellick railway station opened on 2 March 1885, at the end of a short branch from Portlaoise.
+It was originally planned that the line would be extended to Geashill, but this never happened, leaving it as a dead end.
 It closed to passengers on 27 January 1947, but the branch remained open for sugar beet and special trains until 1 January 1963.
 The station building is now a private residence.

 Canal

 The Mountmellick branch of the Grand Canal became operational in March 1831 and closed in 1960.